 Valley school districts start plans to transition students back to campus

-MISSION - Starting Monday, Sharyland ISD is one of the first schools in the Rio Grande Valley to host in-person classes.
+Sharyland ISD will become one of the first schools in the Rio Grande Valley to host in-person classes on Monday.

-It’s part of their phase-in plan to transition staff and students back to campus over the next four weeks.
+It’s part of the district's phase-in plan to transition staff and students back to campus over the next four weeks.

 The school district made the announcement on Friday.